nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityCreateCommand` object.
 3. `ActivityCreateCommand#run` method is then invoked to run the `activity /create` command.
 4. Once the command runs, `ActivityCreateCommand#run` method checks if there are duplicate names in the involved list.
-   - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUi#printlnMessage`.
+   - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
 5. The `ActivityCreateCommand` object updates the cost and cost list by invoking the `ActivityCreateCommand#updateCostAndCostList` method.
+6. The`ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
+7. Then, `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
+    - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
+    - Else, the `Session` object that the activity is stored in is returned.
+    - This process is omitted in the sequence diagram for the sake of brevity.
-6. Getter methods are called to obtain the necessary parameters used to instantiate an `Activity` object.
+8. Other getter methods are then called to obtain the necessary parameters used to instantiate an Activity object.
+These getter methods are omitted in the sequence diagram.
-7. The `ActivityCreateCommand` object then adds the respective costs to each `Person` object involved in the activity using the `ActivityCreateCommand#addAllActivityCost` method.
+9. The `ActivityCreateCommand` object then adds the respective costs to each `Person` object involved in the activity using the `ActivityCreateCommand#addAllActivityCost` method.
-8. Using the updated details as parameters, the `ActivityCreateCommand` object instantiates an `Activity` object to represent the new activity.
+10. Using the updated details as parameters, the `ActivityCreateCommand` object instantiates an `Activity` object to represent the new activity.
-9. The `Session#addActivity` method is called to add the new `Activity` object into the list of activities.
+11. The `Session#addActivity` method is called to add the new `Activity` object into the list of activities.
-10. After the activity is added to the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
+12. After the activity is added to the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
-11. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
+13. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
-12. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully created with `TextUi#printlnMessage`.
+14. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully created with `TextUi#printlnMessage`.

 ### Remove an activity
 **API reference:** [`ActivityDeleteCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/ActivityDeleteCommand.java)